ibinti/ibi-the-watch-cat/README.md

 ibi needs a robotic camera system (i.e., an eyeball and neck)

-ibi needs a hand-like system to move and click mouse
+ibi needs a hand-like system to click mouse

 ibi needs a leg-like system to move around (i.e., two/four wheels)